NMTC Case Study for Commonwealth Crossing

 The project is expected to support 33 direct construction jobs at an average hourly wage of $18.82.
 Once complete, CCAT will have the capacity to train 1,500 individuals per year.

 To fill the demand for a highly skilled workforce, Henry County, in partnership with the Martinsville-Henry County Economic Development Corporation (EDC), was able to take advantage of a New Market Tax Credit (NMTC) and close $13 million in funding to break ground on a new advanced manufacturing training facility in the CCBC.
-A $5 million grant from the Harvest Foundation, as well as funding from the Virginia Tobacco Commission and the Virginia Economic Development Partnership, was leveraged to generate an additional $2.71 million in NMTC equity to construct the CCAT and to complete critical infrastructure, including a water tank and sewer lift station for the CCBC.
+A $5 million grant from the Harvest Foundation, and funding from the Virginia Tobacco Commission and the Virginia Economic Development Partnership, was leveraged to generate an additional $2.71 million in NMTC equity to construct the CCAT and to complete critical infrastructure, including a water tank and sewer lift station for the CCBC.